cablelabs/snaps-openstack/doc/source/install/install.md

   least 2 interfaces (one for management and one for data).
 - All host machines are connected to configuration node (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.
+- For dpdk data interface should be a dpdk enabled nic.

 > Note: Configuration node should have http/https and ftp proxy if node is
 > behind corporate firewall.
 Set the http/https proxy for apt.